lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 04:01 PM)_

-> Sorry, I... don’t know what got into me...
+> Sorry, I... don't know what got into me...
 What did you want to do?

 **TheBlade** _(03-Sep-18 04:01 PM)_